Trending

 The Science Behind Infrared Sauna Benefits

-Research has shown that infrared sauna therapy can help with detoxification, cardiovascular health, and pain relief.
-A study published in The Journal of Clinical Medicine in 2021 found that regular infrared sauna use improved heart health and reduced chronic pain in participants.
-The key to these benefits lies in post-sauna care, where rehydration, nutrition, and rest amplify the sauna’s effects.(1)
+It has been also demonstrated that infrared sauna therapy can help in the process of detoxification, cardiovascular health, and pain relief.
+A report released in 2021 by The Journal of Clinical Medicine concludes that the regular use of infrared sauna improves the health of the heart and decreases chronic pain in patients.
+All these benefits can be attributed to the importance of following a sauna with care, as rehydration, diet, and resting increase the effects of sauna further.(1)

 Frequently Asked Questions.